 Few would dispute that dotting a few plants around a house makes it feel more like a home.
-Nothing brightens up a shady corner better than a beautiful peace lily or serves as a better centrepiece than a dainty orchid.
+Nothing brightens up a shady corner better than a beautiful peace lily.
+Or serves as a better centrepiece than a dainty orchid.
 Yet, according to the latest research, there are far more reasons to get houseplant-happy than their sheer decorative value alone.
-Houseplants, it turns out, remove toxins from the air, improve ease of breathing, lower stress levels, decrease sickness rates and shorten recovery times.
+Houseplants, it turns out, remove toxins from the air.
+They can also improve ease of breathing, lower stress levels, decrease sickness rates and shorten recovery times.
 And if after all that, you’re still here and not dashing off to the garden centre, I’ll tell you all about it…!

 The importance of indoor air quality

 You may think that air pollution is something you only need to worry about outdoors.
 Think again!
-Our homes are increasingly filled with undetectable pollutants that are harmful to our health due to the four horsemen of indoor air pollution:
+Our homes are increasingly filled with undetectable pollutants that are harmful to our health:

 Household cleaning products, e.g. disinfectants, air fresheners, polishes